Nick Knowles fans rally round as he reveals debilitating hidden health condition

-Nick Knowles fans have rallied round the Into the Grand Canyon presenter after he revealed a hidden health condition on the show last night (March 2).
+Nick Knowles fans have rallied round the The Grand Canyon presenter after he revealed a hidden health condition on the show last night (March 2).

 Nick headed off to explore the Grand Canyon National Park in his new Channel 5 travel show.